10 interesting daytrips within an hour of Greenville, SC

-Jones Gap and Caesars Head are both in the same vicinity, so if you are not overly tired, you can save some time and visit both on the same day.
-However, as the hike to Raven Fall is a bit exhausting, Jones Gap is better saved for a separate day.
+Jones Gap and Caesars Head are located in the same region, so if you are not overly tired, you can save some time and visit both on the same day.
+However, as the hike to Raven Fall is a bit exhausting, you may want to keep your hiking to a minimum and enjoy other recreational activities such as birdwatching, fishing, and picnicking.
 Combined the two parks comprise a massive 11,000 acre wilderness area known as the Mountain Bridge wilderness area.

 While the hike to Rainbow Falls draws the majority of visitors to Jones Gap, this is a very strenuous trek which involves over 1000 feet of elevation gain.
 If completely busting your butt does not sound like a fun vacation activity, you may want to consider one of the park’s easier, but still rewarding trails.
 A great often overlooked alternative is the hike to Jones Gap falls, a beautiful secluded 1 mile hike to a pretty 50 foot waterfall which cascades down a rocky staircase.